How to Make a Lung Model in 6 Easy Steps

 Notice how both lungs fill up with air.
 Because the straw “airways” are open, the lungs can breathe in fresh air.

-Now try squeezing air out of the paper bag lungs.
+Now try squeezing the air out of the paper bag lungs.
 What do you notice?
 Did the paper bag lungs get smaller?
-Did you feel air rush out of the open end of the straws?
+Did you feel the air rush out of the open end of the straws?

 What happens if air can’t get into the lungs?